makeabilitylab/physcomp/arduino/buttons.md

 ### Using buttons without a microcontroller

-We'll show how to make two button circuits: one using an external power source like a 9V battery with a snap connector and the other using Arduino's 5V pin for power, just like we did in the [LED on](led-on.md) lesson.
-We suggest the 9V battery approach just to avoid confusion—this circuit is, of course, completely independent of Arduino!
+We'll make a simple button-based circuit that turns on an LED when the button is pressed.
+Below, we've included two wiring diagrams: one using an external power source like a 9V battery with a snap connector and the other using Arduino's 5V pin for power, just like we did in the [LED on](led-on.md) lesson.
+We suggest the 9V battery approach just to avoid confusion.
+Of course, even if you power your circuit with the Arduino 5V pin, this circuit is completely independent of Arduino!

 | With 9V Battery | With Arduino 5V Pin |
 |:-------------:|:-----------:|